Skip to main content

 Vahanas/ Rides of the Debi:

-Horse: If the arrival or departure is on Tuesday or Saturday she rides the horse.
-Both arrival and departure by horse are inauspicious as it signifies devastation as was the case in the early days after any war.
+Horse: If the arrival or departure is on Tuesday or Saturday, she rides the horse.
+Both arrival and departure by horse are inauspicious, as they signify devastation, as was the case in the early days after any war.
 It signifies destruction and devastation.

 Previous Part: Ma Durga's Homecoming Next Part: The Festival of Bengal